Back to Guides

 2. Find the permission that controls whether players can change Dice Configuration or select Manual Rolls.
 In Foundry v12 this is often under a "Configure Dice" or "Dice Configuration" capability for the Player (or Trusted Player) role.

-3. Enable that permission for the role(s) that should use Rollsight (e.g. Player, Trusted Player).
+3. Enable that permission for the role(s) that should use RollSight (e.g. Player, Trusted Player).

 4. On The Forge: In your Forge dashboard, check Game Settings or Player Permissions for anything related to "Dice" or "Manual rolls" and ensure players are allowed to configure dice.
 If Dice Configuration is GM-only on your host, you may need to enable a Forge-level option so players can access it.

 After this, each player can open Setup → Dice Configuration while logged in and set their dice to Manual (see Step 4).
-You can reassure them: allowing Manual does not allow cheating, because Rollsight captures every manual dialog (see the green callout at the top).
+You can reassure them: allowing Manual does not allow cheating, because RollSight captures every manual dialog (see the green callout at the top).

 Step 4: Dice Configuration (set to Manual)

-For Foundry to wait for Rollsight instead of rolling digitally, each die type that players will roll physically must be set to Manual.
-The Rollsight module then feeds physical rolls into Foundry's manual-roll flow.
+For Foundry to wait for RollSight instead of rolling digitally, each die type that players will roll physically must be set to Manual.
+The RollSight module then feeds physical rolls into Foundry's manual-roll flow.
 This is the main configuration step for in-context rolls.

-1. Each player who will use Rollsight should log in as themselves, open SetupDice Configuration (or Game SettingsConfigure Dice, depending on version).
+1. Each player who will use RollSight should log in as themselves, open SetupDice Configuration (or Game SettingsConfigure Dice, depending on version).

 2. For each die they want to roll physically, set the fulfillment method to Manual: